The FIRM Guide

 Primary care physician's phone.

-See the Secure Guide, or attach a printed list.
+See the Secure Guide, or attach the printed one-page list.

 Health insurance carrier.